Azed1ne/ANN_vs_CNN_image_classification_on_the_CIFAR10_dataset/README.md

 # Image classification on the CIFAR-10 dataset
-In this notebook, which is like an introduction to Deep Learning, I trained an ANN and a couple of CNN models to classify images of the **CIFAR-10**  dataset and compared their results.
+In this notebook, which is like an introduction to Deep Learning using tensorflow.Keras, I trained an ANN and a couple of CNN models to classify images of the **CIFAR-10**  dataset and compared their results.

 The best CNN model I got on 10 epochs: